emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 .. note::

-    The MPS is also designed for pools of different classes to co-exist in the same arena, so that objects requiring different memory management policies can be allocated in pools of suitable classes.
+    The MPS is designed for pools of different classes to co-exist in the same arena, so that objects requiring different memory management policies can be segregated into pools of suitable classes.